 3- Hybrid Inverter

-Last but not least is an intelligent and super efficient Inverter known as Hybrid Inverters.
+Last but not least is an intelligent and super efficient Inverter known as Onduleurs hybrides.
 Hybrid inverters make it possible to store extra solar energy in a battery system for later use.
 Hybrid inverters perform the same functions as standard grid-tie solar inverters, but depending on the application, they can operate in one of many other modes.
 One of these modes is battery backup mode, which offers a level of backup power in the event of a blackout.
 The majority of hybrid inverters may run without a battery and perform the same tasks as grid-tied solar inverters by exporting extra solar power to the power grid.

 In comparison to more complex battery storage systems, which frequently call for multiple inverters, hybrid inverters are typically much less expensive and easier to install because they combine all the essential features for solar and battery storage into a single straightforward plug-and-play inverter.